cloudnative-pg/cloudnative-pg/docs/src/benchmarking.md

 ```

-After running kubectl plugin command `fio`.
+After running the kubectl plugin command `fio`, it:

-It will:

-1. Create a PVC
+1. Creates a PVC.
-1. Create a ConfigMap representing the configuration of a fio job
+1. Creates a ConfigMap representing the configuration of a fio job.
-1. Create a fio deployment composed by a single Pod, which will run fio on
+1. Creates a fio deployment composed of a single pod.
+The pod runs fio on
-   the PVC, create graphs after completing the benchmark and start serving the
+   the PVC, creates graphs after completing the benchmark, and starts serving the
-   generated files with a webserver.
+   generated files with a web server.
 We use the
    [`fio-tools`](https://github.com/wallnerryan/fio-tools`) image for that.

-The Pod created by the deployment will be ready when it starts serving the
+The pod created by the deployment is ready when it starts serving the
 results.
-You can forward the port of the pod created by the deployment
+You can forward the port of the pod created by the deployment:

 ```
 kubectl port-forward -n <namespace> deployment/<fio-name> 8000
 ```

-and then use a browser and connect to `http://localhost:8000/` to get the data.
+You can then use a browser and connect to [http://localhost:8000/](http://localhost:8000/) to get the data.

-The default 8k block size has been chosen to emulate a PostgreSQL workload.
+The default 8k block size was chosen to emulate a PostgreSQL workload.
 Disks that cap the amount of available IOPS can show very different throughput
-values when changing this parameter.
+values when you change this parameter.

-Below is an example diagram of sequential writes on a local disk
+The diagram shows an example of sequential writes on a local disk
 mounted on a dedicated Kubernetes node
-(1 hour benchmark):
+(1-hour benchmark):

 ![Sequential writes bandwidth](images/write_bw.1-2Draw.png)

-After all testing is done, fio deployment and resources can be deleted by:
+After all testing is done, you can delete fio deployment and resources:

 ```shell
 kubectl cnpg fio <fio-job-name> --dry-run | kubectl delete -f -
 ```

-make sure use the same name which was used to create the fio deployment and add namespace if applicable.
+Make sure to use the same name that was used to create the fio deployment and add a namespace, if applicable.